+1.0 Membership.
 The Classified Business and Security Committee (the “CBS Committee”) shall consist of three (3) or more directors who meet the independence requirements of the New York Stock Exchange and who possess the appropriate security clearance credentials, at least one of whom shall be a member of the Audit Committee, and all of whom are not officers or employees of the Corporation and are free from any relationship that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment as a member of the CBS Committee.
 The members of the CBS Committee shall be elected by the Board of Directors to serve at the pleasure of the Board of Directors.
-Upon recommendation of the NCG Committee, the Board of Directors may remove any member of the CBS Committee at any time.
-Vacancies on the CBS Committee shall be filled by the Board of Directors
+Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors may remove any member of the CBS Committee at any time.
+Vacancies on the CBS Committee shall be filled by the Board of Directors.

+3.0 Responsibilities.
 In order to achieve the purpose outlined in this charter, the CBS Committee shall:

-(ii) review the policies and practices with respect to risk assessment and risk management and the internal control environment in the area of classified business activities, including discussing with management any major financial risk exposures and the steps that have been taken to monitor and control such exposure, and in connection with such activities shall have access to the Corporation’s internal audit staff and independent auditors, as necessary; and
+3.2 review the policies and practices with respect to risk assessment and risk management and the internal control environment in the area of classified business activities, including discussing with management any major financial risk exposures and the steps that have been taken to monitor and control such exposure, and in connection with such activities shall have access to the Corporation’s internal audit staff and independent auditors, as necessary;

+4.0 Authorities.
 In furtherance of its responsibilities, the CBS Committee shall have the power to investigate any matter falling within its jurisdiction, and it shall also possess the following authorities:

-(1) Delegated Authority.
+4.1 Delegated Authority.
 The CBS Committee shall perform such other functions and exercise such other powers as may be delegated to it from time to time by the Board of Directors.

-(2) Reports to Board of Directors.
+4.3 Reports to Board of Directors.
 The CBS Committee shall report to the Board of Directors following each meeting of the CBS Committee.
 Such reports to the Board of Directors will, if necessary, be general in nature due to the security requirements involved in discussing detailed business information.

-- James O. Ellis, Jr. – Chairman
+- James O. Ellis, Jr.

 - James M. Loy